vllm-project/llm-compressor/examples/quantization/w8a8_fp8/README.md

   --batch_size 'auto'
 ```

-The resulting model is accurate:
+We can see the resulting scores look good!

 ```bash
 |Tasks|Version|     Filter     |n-shot|  Metric   |   |Value|   |Stderr|
 |-----|------:|----------------|-----:|-----------|---|----:|---|-----:|